jljohnson/triplestore-tdb-clients/README.md

 ### 2. Start the demo

 ####Demo OSLC adapters supporting Subversion

+This demo refers to examples using OSLC MagicDraw SysML resources.
+However, the same demo can be performed for Simulink and AMESIm resources.
+Similar Java applications can be found for realizing this syncing scenario with Simulink and AMESim OSLC resources.
+The respective Java applications contain then *Simulink* or *AMESim* instead of *MagicDraw* in their name.

 1. In Browser: Show Subversion repository with MagicDraw files.
 Example: https://koneksys1:18080/svn/repository3/
 2. In Browser: Show revision of Subversion repository containing Magicdraw files